WorldTeach

-WorldTeach is a non-governmental organization that provided opportunities for individuals to live and work as volunteer teachers in developing countries.
+WorldTeach was a non-governmental organization that provided opportunities for individuals to live and work as volunteer teachers in developing countries.
 It was founded in 1986 by a group of Harvard University students, including economist Michael Kremer.
 Approximately 300 volunteers were annually placed in year-long and summer programs, with more than 7,500 placed.

 Programs

-All volunteers for year-long programs must be enrolled in or have completed four year college programs, with most volunteers being recent graduates.
+Long-term volunteers were enrolled in or had completed four year college programs, with most volunteers being recent graduates.

-Most volunteers teach the English language, and some teach information technology, mathematics, science, accounting, and HIV/AIDS education.
-Typically WorldTeach partners with Ministries of Education, who identify the needs that WorldTeach volunteers can help them address.
+Most volunteers taught the English language, with others teaching information technology, mathematics, science, accounting, and HIV/AIDS education.
+Typically, WorldTeach partnered with Ministries of Education to conduct placements and needs assessment.

 Volunteer placements vary widely in the size of the community (300 people to 7 million), age of the students (elementary to adult), and living situation (homestay or apartment).
-Like the Peace Corps, volunteers may go to a wide range of countries, and WorldTeach volunteers apply to and are accepted to particular country placements.

-WorldTeach currently has year-long programs in American Samoa, Ecuador, the Marshall Islands, Namibia, Thailand, and Vietnam.
+WorldTeach had year-long programs in American Samoa, Ecuador, the Marshall Islands, Namibia, Thailand, and Vietnam.

-For year-long programs, which require a four-year college degree, costs are shared between the hosting educational organization and WorldTeach volunteers.
-Included are housing placements, visa sponsorship, health and emergency evacuation insurance, 24-hour field staff support, three-four weeks of in-country orientation (including language and teacher training) and a monthly stipend roughly equal to a local teacher's salary.
+Year-long program costs were shared between the hosting educational organization and WorldTeach volunteers.
+According to WorldTeach, the fees covered housing placements, visa sponsorship, health and emergency evacuation insurance, field staff support, in-country orientation (including language and teacher training) and a monthly stipend roughly equal to a local teacher's salary.

-Summer programs are in Ecuador, India, Morocco, Namibia, and South Africa.
-Volunteers need not have a college degree, although most are current college students.
-These programs are not funded by WorldTeach's in-country partners and students usually pay for them through scholarships, out-of-pocket, or obtain college credit.
+WorldTeach also operated (boreal) summer programs in Ecuador, India, Morocco, Namibia, and South Africa.
+These volunteers were not required to have a college degree, although most were current college students.
+These programs were not funded by WorldTeach's in-country partners, and students usually paid for them using scholarships or out-of-pocket.

 In April 2019, WorldTeach's board of directors voted to cease in-country programs, a model that proved to be unsustainable given the scale, cost structure, and the current market.